Nakayama Kinen

-The Nakayama Kinen is a Japanese Grade 2 flat horse race in Japan for Thoroughbreds aged four and older run over a distance of 1,800 metres at the Nakayama Racecourse, Funabashi, Chiba.
+The Nakayama Kinen (中山記念, Nakayama Kinen) is a Grade 2 flat horse race in Japan for Thoroughbreds aged four and older run over a distance of 1,800 metres at the Nakayama Racecourse, Funabashi, Chiba.
 The race is run in late February or early March.

-The race was first run in 1937.
+The race was first run in 1936.
 It was originally run twice a year, in spring and autumn, before a single annual race was established in 1952.
-Among the winners of the race have been Silence Suzuka, Victoire Pisa and Just A Way.
+Among the winners of the race have been Silence Suzuka, Victoire Pisa, Just A Way, and Panthalassa.

+Weight

+57 kg for four-year-olds above.